caius-iulius/spinnaker/README.md

 - Tuple sections
 - Compilation to a C subset
 - Decent error messages
+- Support for defining libraries
+- Automatic generation of documentation from sources
 - The compiler is painfully slow, this needs fixing
 - Tail-call optimization
 - Redefine an FFI (in particular, value exports)